RAJU-2005/Health-Prediction-System/README.md

 # 🩺 Health Prediction System Using Machine Learning

+## 🧩 Problem Statement

+Access to timely and quality healthcare is still a major challenge, especially in remote or under-resourced areas.
+Many people ignore early symptoms due to a lack of awareness or delay in medical consultation, which can lead to serious complications.
+There’s a growing need for technology-driven solutions that assist in early disease detection and help bridge the healthcare accessibility gap.

+This project aims to solve that by building an intelligent **Health Prediction System** using **machine learning**, where users can input their symptoms and receive a predicted disease.
+While it doesn’t replace a doctor, it can serve as an initial health advisor, saving time and enabling quicker decisions — especially in areas where medical support is scarce.

+---

 ## 🔍 Overview

 This project is a **Health Prediction System** developed using **Python** and **Machine Learning** techniques.
 The system predicts possible diseases based on symptoms provided by the user.
 It was designed as a part of an internship project to explore how AI can be applied to real-world healthcare challenges, especially for early detection and accessibility in remote or under-resourced regions.